blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 {% include figure.html path="assets/img/2022-12-01-classification-layer-initialization-in-maml/perm_final.png" class="img-fluid" %}

 <p align = "center">
-<em>Fig.1 Example of MAML and a class label permutation.
+<em>Fig.1 Example of MAML and a class label permutation <d-cite key="DBLP:conf/iclr/YeC22"></d-cite>.
 We can see the randomness introduced, as $\mathbf{w_1}$ is supposed to interpret the input features as "unicorn" for the first task, and as "bee" for the second.
 For both tasks, the class outputted as a prediction should be the same, as in human perception, both tasks are identical.
 This, however, is obviously not the case.</em>
 </p>

 The solution proposed is fairly simple: Instead of meta-learning $N$ weight vectors for the final layer, only a <ins>single vector</ins> $\mathbf{w}$ is meta-learned and used to initialize all $ \\{ \mathbf{w} \\}_{c=1}^N $ before the fine-tuning stage.